 Do you have some sort of camper, caravan, house-on-wheels or other alternative napping arrangement, you should probably email us with the specifics.
 Chances are it will work out and that whatever applies to tents will apply to your thing as well.
 But ya know, email us: firstname.lastname@example.org

 An enormous seven floor concrete monster crouching in the middle of everything.
 It has a lot of rooms, nooks and crannies.
-It is entirely possible to sleep in there, but we strongly recommend that you don't.
-If you refuse to listen to us, please be aware of the following:
+It's officially illegal to sleep here, don't do it.

 Also remember to bring your own extension cables and make sure that they are certified for outdoor use.